Arithmetic bigness and a uniform Bogomolov-type result: Bigness of the admissible canonical bundle

 There is another equivalent definition of the Hodge bundle, which is essential in the definition of the Faltings height.

-Resume the above setting; i.e., let $\overline S$ be an integral noetherian scheme, and let $\pi:\overline X\to \overline S$ be a stable relative curve of genus $g$.
+Let $S$ be an integral noetherian scheme, and let $\pi:X\to S$ be a stable relative curve of genus $g>1$.
 By \cite[\S9.4, Thm.
-1]{BLR}, the Picard functor $\Pic_{\overline X/\overline S}$ is representable by an algebraic space over $\overline S$, and more importantly the relative identity component $\ol J=\Pic_{\overline X/\overline S}^0$ is represented by a (separated 按and smooth) semi-abelian group scheme over $\overline S$.
-The \emph{Hodge bundle} of $\ol J$ over $\ol S$ is defined as
+1]{BLR}, the Picard functor $\Pic_{X/S}$ is representable by an algebraic space over $S$, and more importantly the relative identity component $ J=\Pic_{X/S}^0$ is represented by a (separated and smooth) semi-abelian group scheme over $S$.
+The \emph{Hodge bundle} of $ J$ over $ S$ is defined as

-where $e:\ol S\to \ol J$ is the identity section.
+where $e: S\to J$ is the identity section.
 Then we have the following result, which is well-known to the experts.

 \begin{lem} There is a canonical isomorphism